chguiterman/dfoliatR/README.md

 It is important to note that`bugr` distinguishes between a "defoliation event", recorded on individual trees, and an "outbreak" that synchronously effected a proportion of trees.

 Outbreak periods can be identified with the function `outbreak`.
-In essence, this is a compositing function that combines all trees provided in the "defol" object to assess the synchrony and scale of defolation.
+In essence, this is a compositing function that combines all trees provided in the "defol" object to assess the synchrony and scale of defoliation.
 Should enough trees record defoliation (regardless of the duration), it will be termed an "outbreak".
 Filter parameters control the percent of trees in defoliation and minimum number of trees required to be considered an outbreak.
 Short outbreaks can be removed after running `outbreak_stats()`.

 ```R
 ef_comp <- outbreak(ef_defol, comp_name = "EF", filter_perc = 25,